paritytech/parity-bridges-common/docs/send-message.md

 the target chain.
 Those accounts are specified using the `--millau-signer` and `--rialto-signer` arguments in the example above.

-Message delivery and dispatch requires a fee to be payed.
+Message delivery and dispatch requires a fee to be paid.
 In the example above, we have not specified the `--fee` argument.
 Hence, the fee will be estimated automatically.
 Note that in order to pay the fee, the message sender account has to have sufficient funds available.